krzentner/language-world/data/text-davinci-003-old/chain_md/hammer-0.md

     Steps:  1.
-Put gripper above hammer  2.
-Grab hammer with gripper  3.
-Move gripper towards the nail  4.
-Swing hammer to hit the nail
+Put the gripper above the hammer  2.
+Grab the hammer  3.
+Look for the nail  4.
+Line up the hammer with the nail  5.
+Move the gripper downwards to strike the nail
     First, put the gripper above the hammer.
-    - When the robot's gripper is not vertically aligned with the hammer, the robot should put gripper above hammer.
+    - When the robot's gripper is not above the hammer, the robot should put gripper above hammer.
-    As long as the gripper is lined up, we can grab the hammer.
+    Now, grab the hammer and look for the nail.
-    - When the robot's gripper is vertically aligned with the hammer and the robot's gripper is not around hammer, the robot should grab the hammer.
+    - When the robot's gripper is above the hammer and the robot's gripper is not on the hammer, the robot should grab hammer.
-    Once the gripper is around the hammer, move it towards the nail.
+    Once the hammer is lined up with the nail, move the gripper downwards to strike.
-    - When the robot's gripper is around the hammer and the robot's gripper is not near the nail, the robot should move gripper towards nail.
+    - When the robot's gripper is on the hammer and the hammer is aligned with the nail, the robot should move gripper downwards to strike nail.
-    Now that the robot is close enough to the nail, swing the hammer to hit the nail.
-    - When the robot's gripper is near the nail, the robot should swing hammer to hit nail.